Blackbox (video game): Reception

 The game received favorable reviews from critics and players.
 Reviewers found the game “unlike anything”, “devilishly clever”, and “utterly diabolical” with many noting its novel breadth of mechanics using device sensors and system features.
-The game has received over 90,000 five-star reviews on the iOS App Store worldwide.
 It won a 2017 Apple Design Award, was named a Breakthrough Moment in Gaming, and was downloaded over 4.0 million times as of July 2017.
-Blackbox for the Apple Vision Pro won the Apple Design Award for Spacial Computing in 2024.
+According to McLeod, the game had reached more than 14 million players as of 2026.
+Blackbox for the Apple Vision Pro won the Apple Design Award for Spatial Computing in 2024.